zhubao315/learn-agentic-ai/04_daca_cloud_first_local/03_dapr_intro/readme.md

 8. **Configuration**: Manage feature flags.
 9. **Observability**: Trace and monitor with tools like Zipkin.

-This tutorial focuses on getting hands on Dapr along with **State Management** and **Pub/Sub** using Redis.

-## Step 1: Overview
-This tutorial sets up Dapr from scratch using Helm on Rancher Desktop, following a beginner-friendly flow:

-1. Install the Dapr CLI.
-2. Deploy Dapr’s control plane and Dashboard with Helm.
-3. Verify Dapr and explore the CLI.
-4. Deploy Redis and configure state/pub-sub components.
-5. Test Dapr APIs with `curl` via a test app.
-6. Verify state data in Redis.
-7. Explore the Dapr Dashboard.
-8. Build a FastAPI app with hot reloading, using Dapr’s state and pub/sub.

 ## Learning Objectives
 1. Install and configure Dapr using Helm.
 2. Understand Dapr’s control plane, sidecar, and CLI.